B-AROL-O/FREISA/code/oak-d-lite-module/README.md

 ## Operation

-The camera should run one of the three pre-trained models that are used in the application (trunk detection, leaves classification, path detection).
+The camera should run one of the three pre-trained models that are used in the application (trunk detection, leaves classification, and path detection).
-The result will be transmitted to the mini-pupper controller program (acting as a web server) so that it will drive the robot towards the objectives (e.g., if seeing a plant, get closer to it).
+The result will be transmitted to the Mini-Pupper controller program (acting as a web server) so that it will drive the robot towards the objectives (e.g., if seeing a plant, get closer to it).

 ## Sources and useful material